F{\AE}RDXEL: An Expert System for Danish Traffic Law: Background

 \subsection{Specifics of the Danish court system}

-In the Danish court system, defendants are only allowed to present their case in front of a jury in extreme criminal scenarios where the prosecution is demanding a prison sentence of more than 6 years.
-These cases typically involve either murder, rape, brutal robbery or extensive arson.
+In the Danish court system, the vast majority of cases is settled directly by sitting judges.
+Defendants are only allowed to present their case in front of a jury in extreme criminal scenarios where the prosecution is demanding a prison sentence of more than 6 years.
+These cases typically involve murder, rape, brutal robbery or extensive arson.

-Instead, the vast majority of cases in the Danish court system is settled directly by sitting judges.
 Since the judges are the arbitrators, court cases typically take on a procedural tone, and are usually predominantly technical.
 Therefore, an expert system designed to be used in this setting should focus on the technical aspects of the law -- both what legislation says, and what can be inferred from similar cases.
-This is also where many resources in the system are used: both judges and lawyers are assisted by teams who gather information about relevant laws and cases, and help developing possible argumentations.
+This is also where many resources in the Danish legal system are used: both judges and lawyers are assisted by teams who gather information about relevant laws and cases, and help developing possible argumentations.